All Episodes

 Anyway, greetings, folks.

-It's the Rush Limbaugh program, the EIB network, and the Limbaugh Institute for advanced conservative studies.
+It's the Rush Limbaugh Program, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 We'll come back and give you some details and analyze all of this stuff as best and fast as we can as this week's broadcast excellence is officially underway.

-I just see something up there gives me an idea.
+I just see something up there.

 She's tired of angry liberals.

-Is that what she's er?
+Is that what she's tired?

-She doesn't like Obama, but she's not Michigan to vote.
+She doesn't like Obama, but she's not.

 Well, I'll ask her all these questions.